The Master Guide to Victorian & Minton Tile Restoration

 Historic floor construction also affects loose tiles, vulnerable edges, and the risk that rotary cleaners may lift loosened areas during cleaning treatment.
 Over-wet cleaning on old floors can disturb the setting and make tile movement more visible.
 Structural behaviour is covered in more depth in the right way to restore Victorian tiles, where movement and bedding problems belong outside a cleaning hub.

+If your Victorian tiles will not wipe clean, the dirt may be sitting below the surface in open clay pores and worn hollows.
 Repeated mopping can make Victorian tiles look worse when dirty liquid sinks into open clay instead of being removed from the floor.
 The surface may brighten while damp, then dry back to grey or brown because the tile pores and worn hollows hold soil below the immediate face.

 Open clay structure draws liquid sideways and downward through tiny pathways.
 Slurry extraction is the professional removal stage that takes suspended soil out of the floor before it dries back into tile pores, original features, and damaged areas.
 The missing difference is removal, not more force.